Make a donation when you buy tickets

 The online closing date is Wednesday 18 December, 2019 and the draw takes place on Friday 20 December, 2019.
 After the draw, we’ll contact you if you’re one of our lucky winners and announce the winning tickets online.

 In 2018, 72 per cent of all the money raised through RNIB raffles and lotteries was spent on helping people with sight loss.
 28 per cent was spent on prizes and the expenses of running them.
 (These figures are based on the Lottery Submissions provided to the Gambling Commission.)

 RNIB Direct Services Lottery Limited (RDSL) is a wholly owned subsidiary of RNIB and is used for providing funds raised by the RNIB Raffle for the individual services of RNIB.
 RNIB Direct Services Lottery Ltd. (RDSL), registered company no.10907790, registered office: 105 Judd Street London WC1H 9NE.
 Licensed by the Gambling Commission of Great Britain under the 2005 Gambling Act, Gambling Commission Licence no: 50055; RDSL provides funding for the direct services of RNIB.
-Responsible person: Sarah Crush.
+Responsible person: Alex McDowell.

 Read the RNIB Raffle terms and conditions.

 Why take part?

-The tickets you buy or sell in our Autumn Raffle will be used by our new subsidiary, RNIB Direct Services Lottery Limited to fund the vital direct services that RNIB provides for blind or partially sighted people like Emily, who benefited from support during her education.
+The tickets you buy or sell in our Christmas Raffle will be used by our new subsidiary, RNIB Direct Services Lottery Limited to fund the vital direct services that RNIB provides for blind or partially sighted people like Ed, who’s family is currently beginning their sight loss journey alongside him.